You normally use Adobe Target to launch a popup on a webpage for one day only to notify users of website congestion/maintenance.

-We want the popup to display only once to all audiences (so it’s not annoying/spammy).
+However, you want the popup to display only once to all audiences (so it’s not annoying/spammy).

-If you are not using A4T, you could go into the Advanced settings in the success metric and choose the option that increments the count and then bars from re-entry.
-In order for it to work properly you would have to convert right away, like on user seeing **any mbox**.
+If you are not using A4T, you could go into the Advanced Settings in the success metric and choose the option that increments the count and then bars from re-entry.
+In order for it to work properly, you would have to convert right away, like on user seeing “any mbox”.

 The same idea could work if the popup had a had a unique mbox name.

 user.hasSeenPopup does not exist or does not contain true and place that audience on the activity.